-Because a textile yarn is usually a very slender assembly of tiny fibres, it is conceivable that the weight of a yarn in a given length will be very small while the length of a yarn in a given weight will be quite large.
-Consequently, the yarn count figures would get either incredibly small (direct system) or large (indirect system) unless special units are used.
-Over the years, many different units have been used in different sectors of the textile industry.
-The commonly used ones are described in the following sections.
+Because a textile yarn is a very slender assembly of tiny fibres, the weight of a yarn in a given length will invariably be very small while the length of a yarn in a given weight will be quite large.
+Consequently, the yarn count figures would tend to be either incredibly small (direct system) or large (indirect system) unless special units are used.
+Over the years, many different units have been used in different sectors of the textile industry and the commonly used ones are described in the following sections.

-Direct count system
+Direct count systems